Villa Michaela in Tuscany

 Dinner after the concert at one of Lucca's many fabulous restaurants which we will select according to the season.
 Client's suggestions are earnestly appreciated!

-Musicians, celebrated and acknowledged or not, please come forward Our villa's Piazza San Michele is a perfect backdrop for the potential Pavarotti, who, by the way, gave his first ever concert in Lucca.
+Musicians, celebrated and acknowledged or not, please come forward.
+Our villa is a perfect backdrop for any potential Pavarotti, who, by the way, gave his first ever concert in Lucca.
 We have villa guitars and it doesn't have to be opera - Dylan and Springsteen are also acceptable !
+Also we have an excellent grand piano in our chapel and we love to hear our guests play!

 At 9.45 am departure for a trip to la Tenuta di Valgiano for wine, olive and vinegar tasting followed by a delightful lunch.
 The villa is situated 250 metres above sea level on a hillside 10 kms north east of Lucca.
 The tenuta's 16 hectares of vineyards stand on a terrace of pebbles and clayey, albarese rocks.